A microscopic theory of Anderson localization of electrons in random lattices: Anderson localization

-The terms proportional to $\alpha_{0}$ cause the breakdown of the linear response theory, and Eq.~\eqref{eq:sigmaD} for the dynamical conductivity cannot be used.
-Instead, the extension of the time propagation resulting from the electron-hole correlation function should be analyzed at long distances, in the limit $q\to 0$.
-It is easy to see that there is no long-range diffusion if \be D(E)q^{2} - \frac{2\alpha_{0}(E)^{2}|\Im\Sigma^{R}(E)|}{1 + \alpha_{0}(E)^{2}} <0\,. \ee Diffusion can be restored if the particle gets sufficient energy to break the bond of the electron-hole pair.
-The threshold wave vector $q_{0}$ above which diffusion is restored in the localized phase then is
+The terms proportional to $\alpha_{0}$ cause the breakdown of linear response theory, and Eq.~\eqref{eq:sigmaD} for the dynamical conductivity cannot be used.
+Instead, the time propagation in the electron-hole correlation function should be analyzed at long distances, in the limit $q\to 0$.
+It is easy to see that there is no long-range diffusion if \be D(E)q^{2} - \frac{2\alpha_{0}(E)^{2}|\Im\Sigma^{R}(E)|}{1 + \alpha_{0}(E)^{2}} <0\,. \ee Diffusion can be restored if the particle acquires sufficient energy to break the bond of the electron-hole pair.
+The threshold wave vector $q_{0}$ above which diffusion is restored in the localized phase is then